How to Work From Home as a Virtual Assistant

 - Creating logos and other graphics using design tools like Canva

 There are many more tasks you can do as a VA.
-But the great thing being a VA is that you can choose to offer services based on your existing skills.
+But the great thing about being a VA is that you can choose to offer services based on your existing skills.

 Different clients need help with different tasks.
 You need to find VA clients or apply to VA jobs that require your skills.